Mahadalit

-Mahadalit is a term which was coined in 2007 by the government of Bihar for the poorest social groups within the Dalits.
+Mahadalit is a term which was coined in 2007 by the government of Bihar for the poorest social groups within the Dalits another called Aazad people who are original inhabitants of South Asian sub-continent.
 However, the term "Mahadalit" is not a part of the Indian constitutional terminology.

 Composition

-The Nitish Kumar led NDA government in Bihar set up the State Mahadalit Commission in the year 2007 to recommended inclusion of extremely weaker castes amongst the Scheduled Castes in the Mahadalit category.
+The Nitish Kumar-led NDA government in Bihar set up the State Mahadalit Commission in 2007 to recommend inclusion of extremely weaker castes amongst the Scheduled Castes in the Mahadalit category.
 The commission has recognized Bihar's 21 Scheduled Castes out of the state's total 22 Scheduled Castes as the Mahadalits.

 Demographics and occupation

 The Dalits form over 15% of the population of Bihar, and the Mahadalits form around 10% of the state's population.
 According to Mithilesh Kumar, the Mahadalits do not own land and work as sharecroppers on the farms of the Yadavs.